flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Contains all mystery information
    - Used by game systems for gameplay

-2. **ParsingControl.cs**:
+2. **ParsingControl.cs** (`Assets/Scripts/CoreControl/MysteryParsing/`):
-   - Parses mystery JSON files
+   - Parses mystery JSON file loaded from `StreamingAssets`.
+   - Populates `GameControl.coreMystery` with the parsed data.
-   - Extracts character data
+   - Coordinates with `MysteryCharacterExtractor` to process character data from the `Mystery` object.
-   - Reports parsing progress
+   - Fires events (`OnParsingProgress`, `OnMysteryParsed`, `OnCharactersExtracted`, `OnParsingComplete`) to signal progress and completion, which `InitializationManager` waits for.

-3. **MysteryCharacterExtractor.cs**:
+3. **MysteryCharacterExtractor.cs** (`Assets/Scripts/CoreControl/MysteryParsing/`):
-   - Extracts character data from mystery
+   - Processes character data from the in-memory `Mystery` object provided by `ParsingControl`.
-   - Creates individual character files
-   - Verifies character file structure
+   - *Note: No longer writes individual character files.
+Ensure any duplicate versions of this script are deleted.*
+   - Fires events (`OnExtractionProgress`, `OnCharactersExtracted`) related to processing progress and completion, which `ParsingControl` listens for.

 ### Character System

 1. **CharacterManager.cs**:
+   - Reads character data from `GameControl.coreMystery.Characters`.
    - Manages LLM character creation
    - Handles character state transitions
    - Provides access to character instances

-2. **CharacterPromptGenerator.cs**:
+2. **CharacterPromptGenerator.cs** (`Assets/Scripts/Characters/`):
-   - Generates LLM prompts from character data
+   - Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
-   - Handles different character data formats
+   - Handles different character data formats.
-   - Structures prompts for optimal LLM behavior
+   - Structures prompts for optimal LLM behavior.
+   - *Note: A `TempCharacterPromptGenerator.cs` might exist; ensure the correct one is used/referenced.*

 3. **LLMCharacter.cs** (from LLMUnity):
    - Interfaces with LLM system